Kodylow/bullpen/README.md

 The `Modelfarm` client works out of the box without any api keys, the Pplx client requires an api key, and the Ollama client requires you to build and run the Ollama server locally.

 Modelfarm supports Chat, Completions, and Embeddings.
 Pplx supports Chat and Completions.
+Ollama supports Completions and Embeddings.

 I'll be adding bitcoin and ecash payments as a payment option for the Pplx client soon, then you won't need an api key.